 At S.T.
-Legal Group, sexual harassment and false accusations of sexual harassment is taken very seriously.
+Legal Group, sexual harassment and false accusations of such is taken very seriously.
 If you have experienced sexual harassment in the workplace, or if you have been accused of permitting sexual harassment in your company, you are far from alone.
-That is why Attorney Diana Taylor is here to help fight for your rights and give you the best chance of winning your case.
+That is why Attorney Diana (Taylor) Servos is here to help fight for your rights and give you the best chance of winning your case.

 While sexual harassment may seem to be more prevalent, it is just not as tolerated in the workplace as it used to be.
 More and more, those who have experienced sexual harassment are not only speaking up but standing up against those that have oppressed them.
 Nowhere is this more true than in the workplace where so many lawsuits are being filed against those who demean others—on movie sets, in executive offices, in factories, in retail establishments, in restaurants, etc.—using the tools of sexual harassment.

 At the same time, because this issue is now more openly confronted, some are using accusations of sexual harassment to disguise poor work performance or for their own personal gain.
 At S.T.
 Legal Group, we fight for justice no matter which side of the issue you’re on.

 Under Title VII of the Civil Rights Act of 1964, sexual harassment is classified as a form of gender discrimination.
 Because any type of workplace discrimination is illegal, if we can prove that you were sexually harassed, the harassment was reported to your superiors, and no steps were taken to right the situation, the company and the perpetrator can be held legally accountable.

 The U.S. Equal Employment Opportunity Commission (EEOC) has defined sexual harassment as “unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature” when such conduct is made a condition for employment, used as a basis for employment decisions, interferes with the victim’s work performance, or creates a hostile work environment.